 The daemon is that tool enabling a Liquidity provider to execute automated market marking strategies on top of TDEX.

-It exposes two HTTP/2 gRPC interfaces, one meant to be public and consumed by traders that fully implements BOTD #4 called trade interface (by default on the port 9945) and another private to be consumed by the liquidity provider for internal management called operator interface (by default on the port 9000).
+It exposes two HTTP (both v1.1 and v2) interfaces (REST, gRPC), one meant to be public and consumed by traders that fully implements BOTD #4 called trade interface (by default on the port 9945) and another private to be consumed by the liquidity provider for internal management called operator interface (by default on the port 9000).
 The specs of the operator interface can be found here.

-- Fee account: owns only LBTCs funds and is used to pay for Liquid network fees for trade or withdrawal transactions.
+- Fee account: meant to own only LBTC funds, used to pay for network fees for trade, withdrawal, or deposit transactions.

-- Market account(s): each market is associated with a unique account of the HD wallet and owns funds of exactly 2 asset, the asset pair of the market.
+- Market account(s): each market is associated with a unique account of the Ocean wallet that owns only funds of base and quote assets.

 The first time you run the daemon, it creates a data directory (